search

 Second Step Success Stories

-Talking points for Second Step goals and objectives:
+Talking points for Second Step SEL program goals and objectives:

 • We plan to introduce Second Step programs, which have been recognized by the US Department of Education and the US Department of Health and Human Services’ Substance Abuse and Mental Health Services Administration for their effectiveness.

-• We have selected Second Step programs because their lessons align with our academic content standards, (or) character education principles, (or) Head Start performance standards.
+• We have selected Second Step programs because their lessons align with our academic content standards, (or) character education principles, (or) Head Start performance standards, among others.

 • Second Step Early Learning and Second Step Elementary teach children skills for learning that help them listen, pay attention, and follow directions.
 In addition, Second Step programs for all grades (Early Learning through Grade 8) teach empathy, problem solving, impulse control, and anger management.
 These lessons not only improve social skills in the classroom, but they offer guidelines for effective, respectful behavior throughout a lifetime.